SnowUI/resource-base/README.md

 ## English

-`@snowui-design-system/resource-core` is the core resource package for SnowUI Design System, responsible for unified management and processing of all design assets (icons, avatars, backgrounds, cursors, etc.).
+`@snowui-design-system/resource-base` is the base resource package for SnowUI Design System, responsible for unified management and processing of all design assets (icons, avatars, backgrounds, cursors, etc.).

 ### ✨ Key Features